akka/akka.github.com/blog/_posts/2020-09-10-akka-projection-1.0.0.md

 ### Migrating from previous Release Candidates

 If you have been using a Release Candidate with JDBC or Slick, there is a small change in the offset store table.
-The `OFFSET` column have been renamed to `CURRENT_OFFSET`.
+The `OFFSET` column has been renamed to `CURRENT_OFFSET`.
 Make sure to rename it in your existing schema before upgrading to version 1.0.0.

 Feedback, bug reports and feature requests are welcome as issues in [akka-projection/issues](https://github.com/akka/akka-projection/issues).